Primal Integrative Wellness

 Calm the allergies.
 Calm the hormones.
 Calm the chaos.
 That is the work—and it is absolutely possible.

-Amy's been where you are.
-That is exactly why she does this work.
+I’ve been where you are.
+That’s exactly why I do this work.

-What made Amy's situation unique was her background: six years as a licensed esthetician, seventeen years as a licensed massage therapist, training as a Certified Primal Health Coach, and the disciplined problem-solving approach of a United States Air Force veteran.
-She was not going to accept "this is just how it is."
+What made my situation unique was my background: six years working as an esthetician, seventeen years working as a massage therapist, training as a Certified Primal Health Coach, and the disciplined problem-solving approach of a United States Air Force veteran.
+I was not going to accept “this is just how it is.”

-She connected the dots between her shifting hormones, her systemic inflammation, and her skin—and addressed all three.
-At 49, her skin is calmer and clearer than it was in her 30s.
+I connected the dots between my shifting hormones, my systemic inflammation, and my skin—and addressed all three.
+At 49, my skin is calmer and clearer than it was in my 30s.

 What’s Possible